Aero-ComSci/117-traversing-turtles-bhavyad09/README.md

 ## Questions about the Activity as you work.
 ```
+How do classes work?
+What does a str and init method mean?
+Do I need multiple functions?
 ```
 #### Description Of The App
+The program
 `
 # Include a video of the result of the code at speed 0 or Fast.
 Be sure to make it available for me to see.
 ## For Regrades use the Feedback and @baeztheprog on your commit messages.